 - 4.You will get a popup window asking you for a server URL.
 Enter your dynamic DNS URL + Port (i.e.

-- 1.If you have a certificate setup, set your server URL using the HTTPS schema.
-Make sure to also enable the
+- 5.If you have an SSL Certificate, set your server URL to HTTPS instead of HTTP.
+Make sure to also enable

-- 5.You should now be configured to use BlueBubbles via Port-forwarding.
+- 7.You should now be configured to use BlueBubbles via port-forwarding.